david-kariuki/duesclerk-backend-legacy/README.md

 `Application to manage dues for personal and business use.`

-This is the applications PHP backend.
+This is the applications PHP back-end.